-Use the MPI\DSM\DISTRIBUTE shell variable to ensure that each MPI process gets a physical CPU and memory on the node to which it was assigned.
-MPI\DSM\DISTRIBUTE assigns MPI ranks, starting at logical CPU 0 and incrementing, until all ranks have been placed.
+Use the MPI\DSM\DISTRIBUTE shell variable to ensure that each MPI process will get a physical CPU and memory on the node to which it was assigned.
+If this environment variable is used without specifying an MPI\DSM\CPULIST variable, it will cause MPI to assign MPI ranks starting at logical CPU 0 and incrementing until all ranks have been placed.
+Therefore, it is recommended that this variable be used only if running within a cpuset on a dedicated system.